emu-sh/.oh-my-comma/README.md

 ### [Forks](#fork-management)
 - `emu fork`: 🍴 Manage installed forks, or install a new one
   - `emu fork switch`: 🍴 Switch between any openpilot fork
+  - `emu fork switchbyid`: 🍴 Switch between any openpilot fork using id's from 'emu fork list'
   - `emu fork list`: 📜 See a list of installed forks and branches
 ### Panda
 - `emu panda`: 🐼 panda interfacing tools